Sanskrit grammar: Peculiar characteristics

 He refers to the enormous vocabulary of Sanskrit, and also of the presence of a larger choice of synonyms in Sanskrit than any other language he knew of.
 Further, just as there exist a vast number of synonyms for almost any word in Sanskrit, there also exist synonymous constructions.
 In his elementary Sanskrit examinations he would ask his students to write in Sanskrit the sentence 'You must fetch the horse' in ten different ways.
 Actually, it is possible to write the sentence in Sanskrit in around fifteen different ways 'by using active or passive constructions, imperative or optative, an auxiliary verb, or any of the three gerundive forms, each of which, by the way, gives a different metrical pattern'.

-He emphasizes that while these constructions differ formally, emotionally they are identical and completely interchangeable, that in any natural language this would be impossible.
-This and other arguments are used to show that Sanskrit is not a natural language, but an 'artificial' language.
-By 'artificial' is meant that it was learned after some other Indian language had been learned the natural way.

 Ingalls writes: 'Every Indian, one may suppose, grew up learning naturally the language of his mother and his playmates.
 Only after this, and if he belonged to the priesthood or the nobility or to such a professional caste as that of the clerks, the physicians, or the astrologers, would he learn Sanskrit.
 As a general rule, Sanskrit was not the language of the family.
 It furnished no subconscious symbols for the impressions which we receive in childhood nor for the emotions which form our character in early adolescence.'